Fully active, with the DDRC-24 of Mini-DSP and Ice-Power amplifiers

 Since I lacked a counterweight to the rather unusual front in the standard form, I sat for a long time and figured out the case shape.
 Soon a nice piece of solid wood was found for the front,

-I built the rest entirely according to Alexander's MDF plan.
-The "leaning" parts were made by a friend of mine on the CNC milling machine, which made things very easy.
+I built the rest of the MDF according to Alexander's plan.
+A friend of mine made the "crooked" parts on the CNC milling machine, which made things very easy.

 The solid wood part I have repeatedly sealed with hard wax oil, the